 - The right table should contain the candidates you're matching against

-To illustrate why direction matters, let's reverse the paper-author merge from Chapter 2.
-Instead of "find the first author of this paper" (many_to_one), we now ask "find all first-authored papers of this researcher from this list" (one_to_many).
+To illustrate why direction matters, let's reverse the paper-author merge from section 2.
+Instead of "find the first author of this paper" (many_to_one), we now ask "find all first authored papers of this researcher from this list" (one_to_many).

-The everyrow command is straight-forward, we just have to swap the dataframes, swap the relationship type and adapt the prompt:
+We swap the dataframes, swap the relationship type, and adapt the prompt:

 # Reversed: researchers on the left, papers on the right